 Vice President for Student Life and Dean of Students

 |Dean of Students||Wellbeing Center|

 |Diversity Center / Multicultural Student Programs & Services||Health Services|

 The Dean of Students Office oversees programs and services that support students' education and development both inside and outside the classroom.

 Members of the Dean's staff guide, support, and challenge students in taking full advantage of a Gustavus education.
 They also provide advice, support and assistance to students and student groups and respond to inquiries from students, parents, and others about college policies and procedures.

-The office of Peer Education & Chemical Health is available to provide students with education and support in making behavioral choices, especially regarding the use of alcohol and other drugs, to assist in the development of personal skills, to promote healthy lifestyles and to contribute to the development of a sense of community.
-Services available include consultation, assistance, referral, intervention and assessment.
+The Wellbeing Center and the Peer Assistants are available to provide students with education and support in making behavioral choices, especially regarding the use of alcohol and other drugs, to assist in the development of personal skills, to promote healthy lifestyles and to contribute to the development of a sense of community.
 Students also staff the Peer Assistants